DevoteamNL/opendora/README.md

 ### dev-environment

-Contains a initial docker compose with the services needed to test the metrics in the dev's local environment.
+Contains an initial docker compose with the services needed to test the metrics in the dev's local environment.

 [More details](dev-environment/README.md)